Jerrybucc/Termino_TerminalOL/README.md

 ##What is Termino_TerminalOL
-Online Terminal emulator for Linux
+Web-based Terminal emulator for Linux

 ##Installation
 Clone to your home:<br/><br/>